STRATEGY FOCUS

 WORLD LANGAUGES

-Students are provided with a contextual situation in the target language and must respond with something they might say in that situation in the target language.
+Students are given a contextual situation in the target language and respond to it in the target language.

 HEALTH & PHYSICAL EDUCATION